 If someone asks you to perform a task by email, don't reply "OK, I will do that" or fail to reply at all.
 Instead, do the task and reply "Done" when the task has been completed, and then delete the email.
 This way the person requesting the task knows that it has been done, and doesn't waste time following you up.

 " for more information about the steps that need to be finished before replying to a done email.

-- That the task is already done, then reply "ALREADY DONE".
+- If the task is already done, then reply "ALREADY DONE".

-- You don't agree with the task or are unable to complete the task then, reply "NOT DONE - the reason is XXX".
+- If you don't agree with the task or are unable to complete the task, reply "NOT DONE - the reason is XXX".

-- That there are multiple tasks that are DONE and NOT DONE then, reply with "PARTIAL DONE - See below." at the top of the email.
+- If there are multiple tasks that are DONE and NOT DONE then, reply with "PARTIAL DONE - See below." at the top of the email.

 - Figure: Not Done Email

 In any reply, include relevant information, such as the URL and the code or text that has been updated, which allows the person requesting the work to check what was done and allows for offline reading.